kilipan/nasin-toki/README.md

   - ... or the stimulus that `X` experiences through doing `Y`, e.g. `soweli li lukin e kili` ~ "The animal sees a fruit."

-## questions
-There are three different ways to build a question.

-### `X ala X`
-This construction is used for simple yes-or-no questions: `Y li X ala X` It asks the listener whether the sentence `Y li X` is true.
-To answer an `X ala X` question, simply repeat the predicate for yes (`X`) or the predicate followed by `ala` for "no" (`X ala`).
-Of course it is always possible to answer in a full sentence instead.

-Example:
-`soweli loje li moku ala moku e kili` ("Do foxes eat vegetables?")
-`moku ala` ("No.")

-If the predicate is a [compound](https://github.com/kilipan/nasin-toki#compounds), you may just repeat the head, e.g. `jan li pana ala pana pi wawa mute e sike` ("Does the person yeet the ball?").

-### `anu seme`
-The second way to ask a yes-or-no question is `X li Y anu seme`.
-This is not much different from the first, but it suggests a less simple answer than just "yes" or "no" may be expected.
-It is answered the same way as the `X ala X` question.

-Example:
-`lete li lon ma sina anu seme` ("Is it cold where you are?")
-`lete. taso suno pini li seli a` ("Yes, but yesterday it was very warm!")

-### `seme`
-If we replace the thing that is asked for with `seme`, we can ask an open question.
-Using this construction, we ask the listener to fill the place of `seme` with the appropriate information.
-These types of question are best answered with a full sentence.

-Examples:
-`jan seme li toki` ("Who is speaking?")
-`mi toki.` ("I am.")

-`ona li seme` ("What did they do?")
-`ona li tawa tomo ona` ("They walked home.")

-`sina lukin e seme` ("What are you watching?")
-`mi lukin e waso` ("I am watching birds.")

 ## compounds
 Since toki pona has a very minimalist lexicon, all the content words cover broad semantic fields.
 To specify what we are talking about, we can build *compounds*.